Rogério Skylab: Other projects

 Parallel to his career in music, Skylab authored the sonnet collection Debaixo das Rodas de um Automóvel, published by Editora Rocco in 2006, and was the host of his own talk show, Matador de Passarinho, on Canal Brasil from 2012 to 2014.
 In 2017 he debuted as an actor, portraying a history teacher on the Fabrício Bittar comedy film Como se Tornar o Pior Aluno da Escola, based on Danilo Gentili's eponymous book, and in 2025 he played the titular psychiatrist of the psychological thriller short Ágatha Não Matou Seu Psiquiatra by João Augusto de Nardo.
 He also runs and owns the blog "Godard City", where he posts original poems and essays about music and literature.
 In 2020 he published the collection of political essays Lulismo Selvagem through Kotter Editorial, who also re-issued Debaixo das Rodas de um Automóvel after many years out of print.
 His third book, a literary study on Henry James' œuvre (focusing on The Turn of the Screw) entitled A Outra Volta da Outra Volta, was released in 2022.
 A second collection of poems, Futebol de Cego, was published on July 15, 2023.
 A Melodia Trágica, an anthology of essays on Brazilian musicology originally published in Godard City between 2009 and 2017, came out through Acorde Editorial on November 2, 2023.
-A volume of short stories, Homem-Urubu, was announced in December 2024 and published on March 21, 2025.
+A volume of short stories, Homem-Urubu, was announced in December 2024 and published on March 21, 2025; a follow-up, entitled Homem-Rato, was announced by Skylab on April 14, 2026 and published later that year on June 26.